angrobertsh/9brag/docs/redux_structure.md

 ##Auth Cycles

 ###Session API Request Actions

 ####signUp
-      1. Invoked from SignupForm onSubmit
+1. Invoked from SignupForm onSubmit.
 2. POST /api/users is called.
 3. receiveCurrentUser is set as the success callback.

 ####logIn
 1. invoked from SigninForm onSubmit
 2. POST /api/session is called.
 3. receiveCurrentUser is set as the callback.

 ####logOut
 1. invoked from Navbar onClick
 2. DELETE /api/session is called.
 3. removeCurrentUser is set as the success callback.

 ####fetchCurrentUser
 1. invoked from App in didMount
 2. GET /api/session is called.
 3. receiveCurrentUser is set as the success callback.

 ###Session API Response Actions

 ####receiveCurrentUser
 1. Invoked from an API callback
 2. The SessionReducer stores currentUser in the application's state.

 ####removeCurrentUser
 1. Invoked from an API callback
 2. The SessionReducer removes currentUser from the application's state.

 ##Error Cycles

 ###Error API Response Actions

 ####setErrors
-      1. Invoked from API callbacks on error for actions that generate POST requests
+1. Invoked from API callbacks on error for actions that generate POST requests.
-      2. The ErrorReducer stores the form in the application's state; errors are mapped to their respective forms
+2. The ErrorReducer stores the form in the application's state; errors are mapped to their respective forms.

 ####removeErrors
-      1. Invoked from API callbacks on success for actions that generate POST requests
+1. Invoked from API callbacks on success for actions that generate POST requests.
 2. The ErrorReducer removes errors for a given form in the application's state.

 ##Meme Cycles

 ###Meme API Request Actions

 ####fetchAllMemes
-1. Invoked from MemesIndex/root didMount/willReceiveProps
+1. Invoked from MemesIndex/root didMount/willReceiveProps.
 2. GET /api/memes is called.
 3. receiveAllMemes is set as the success callback.

 ####createMeme
-1. Invoked from meme form onSubmit
+1. Invoked from meme form onSubmit.
 2. POST /api/memes is called.
 3. receiveSingleMeme is set as the success callback.